k-u-bux/kubux-calendar/README.md

   - Create/edit/delete operations show this indicator immediately
   - Disappears once the server confirms the change
   - **This is your guarantee**: If you see this triangle, the change is queued and will sync
-- **Top-left square (black)**: **Unconfirmed/Outdated** - This event hasn't been verified with the server recently
+- **Top-right square (black)**: **Unconfirmed/Outdated** - This event hasn't been verified with the server recently
   - Appears when the source hasn't successfully synced within `outdate_threshold` seconds
   - Common when server is unavailable or you're working offline
   - Events still display from persistent cache, but their server state is unverified
 - **Bottom-left triangle**: **Recurring event** - Part of a repeating series
 - **Bottom-right triangle**: **Read-only** - Event from ICS subscription (cannot be edited)

-**No indicator = Fully synced.** If an event has no top-left square or top-right triangle, you can be certain it accurately reflects the server state.
+**No indicator = Fully synced.** If an event has no top-right square or top-right triangle, you can be certain it accurately reflects the server state.

 ### Sidebar

 - Toggle calendar visibility with checkboxes
-- Right-click calendar name to change color
+- Click the color box next to a calendar name to change its color
 - Calendars from Nextcloud are editable; ICS subscriptions are read-only

 ## Architecture